 Cochlea is a long and coiled outgrowth of sacculus.
 It is the main hearing organ.

-located on the basilar membrane that has hair cells.
+Cochlea consists of three membranes.
+The organ of corti, a hearing organ, is located on the basilar membrane that has hair cells.

-Q2: Compare the following:
+Compare the following: